 Batteries may be of any chemistry type, but must have the appropriate protection systems required by that type.
-Battery capacity remains limited per Official Rules.
+Battery capacity remains limited per Section 5.4, measured at nominal capacity (1C).
 Teams using lithium battery packs must have battery protection monitored at the cell level.

 - 10.1.4 ELECTRIC-SOLAR POWERED CAR DIVISION The Electric-Solar Power Car Division provides teams the opportunity to build a two-seater electric vehicle powered by a stationary power station.
 This vehicle must meet all relevant requirements set out for a Classic Division car.
-[See Section 32 for the specifics] - 10.1.5 DEMONSTRATION DIVISION Demonstration Division provides a way for Solar Car Challenge alumni to participate in this event.
-Teams entering this division must be composed of high school graduates, and the majority of team members must have previously participated in a Solar Car Challenge event.
-Vehicles entered into the Demonstration Division are limited to the same rules and regulations as the Classic Division. - 10.2 Trophies and Awards will be granted in all divisions other than the Demonstration Division. - SCORING Official times and distances are the responsibility of event officials.
-Daily results will be announced prior to the start of the next day's competition.

-DRIVER MEETING - Drivers and Team Sponsors must attend a briefing at 8:00 AM each day (unless otherwise noted).
-All other team members are encouraged to attend.
+[See Section 32 for specific Electric-Solar Powered Car Division requirements.] - 10.1.5 CRUISER DIVISION The Cruiser Division provides teams the opportunity to build a solar car that resembles a regular passenger vehicle.
+With seats for 4 including driver, teams receive points for the number of person-miles carried by the solar car.
+This vehicle must meet all relevant requirements set out for an Advanced Division car.
+[See Section 33 for specific Cruiser Division requirements.] - SCORING Official times and distances are the responsibility of event officials.
+Daily results will be announced prior to the start of the next day's competition. - TEAMS MEETING Teams must attend a briefing at 8:00 AM each day (unless otherwise noted).
 A major penalty will be imposed on any team not attending this important session.